-Time zone of the currently selected asset, used for setting AssetFrame to a TimeFrame that skips all bars outside market hours in local time, but follows the BarPeriod inside market hours.
+Time zone of the current asset, used for setting AssetFrame to a non-daily TimeFrame that skips all bars outside market hours in local time, but follows the BarPeriod inside market hours.
 The market hours are given by StartMarket and EndMarket.
+AssetMarket is mutually exclusive to AssetZone,

 int, -23..+24, or UTC, WET, CET, ET, JST, AEST